zaxtrr/BE-Forcer-/README.md

 # BE-Forcer
-all u have to do is go to the code and do Download ZIP thats it have fun :)
+have fun :)
+make sure Windows Defender is off do not have epic games runing